Craig-Ryan/get-fed-MS3/README.md

 # User stories

 ## User
-- As a new user, I would like to be able to browse through recipes easily.
+- As a new user, I would like to be able to browse through recipes easily(READ).
-- As a returning user, I would like to have the option to register to add my own recipes.
+- As a returning user, I would like to have the option to register to add my own recipes(CREATE).
-- As a registered user, I would like to be able to add, edit and delete my recipes.
+- As a registered user, I would like to be able to add, edit and delete my recipes(CREATE, UPDATE, DELETE).
-- As a casual user, I would like to be able to view the recipes on any device comfortably.
+- As a casual user, I would like to be able to view the recipes on any device comfortably(READ).
-- As a user, I would like to see other content on the site relating to cooking i.e, cookbooks, utensils etc.
+- As a user, I would like to see other content on the site relating to cooking i.e, cookbooks, utensils etc(READ).

 ## Owner
-- As owner of the site I would like to be able to moderate user profiles and add/edit/delete recipes.
+- As owner of the site I would like to be able to moderate user profiles and add/edit/delete recipes(CRUD).

 # UX Planes